techtraits/graphsom/README.md

 Alternatively, Makefile is provided for convenience.

+Note: Graphsom takes care of starting `folsom`.

 **Configuration Parameters**

-The configuration for graphsom can be added to `rel/files/sys.config`.
+The configuration parameters for graphsom can be added to `rel/files/sys.config`.
 An example configuration:

     {graphsom, [
              {report_interval, 30000},     %% report interval (ms)